CodecoolGlobal/solar-watch-docker-compose-java-MariannaMolnar/README.md

    Once copied, open the `.env` file and update the values to match your credentials and environment settings.
 For example:

     ```plaintext
-    DATABASE_PASSWORD=yourpassword
-    DATABASE_USERNAME=yourusername
+    DATABASE_PASSWORD=your_password
+    DATABASE_USERNAME=your_username
     jwtSecret=======================CodeCool==Solar===========================
     jwtExpirationMs=86400000
+    API_KEY=your_weather_API_key
     ```

-   Make sure that the credentials you provide are secure and appropriate for your environment.
+   Make sure that the credentials you provide are secure and appropriate for your environment and to get your API key from The Cat API - [Get you API key][WeatherAPI-url].
    The jwtSecret should be at least 64 characters long and cannot use "-" or "_".
 Alternatively, you can also generate one online: https://jwtsecret.com/generate.